Oracle JET supports the Model-View-ViewModel (MVVM) architectural design pattern.

 oj.Collection object to Knockout observables for use with component view models.

-To implement the View layer, Oracle JET provides a collection of components wrapped as jQuery UI widgets, ranging from basic buttons to advanced data visualization components such as charts and Data Grids.
+To implement the View layer, Oracle JET provides a collection of UI components implemented as HTML5 custom elements, ranging from basic buttons to advanced data visualization components such as charts and data grids.